 Scoring of the Tools

-Researcher applied five research tools including academic anxiety scale.
+The researcher applied five research tools including the academic anxiety scale.
 Scoring of the response sheets was carried out strictly following the guidelines incorporated by the authors in the respective manuals of these tools.

 Statistical Treatment of the Data

-In the present study, stepwise multiple regression analysis was applied by the researcher for analyzing the data in accordance with the objectives of the study and the variables involved.
+In the present study, stepwise multiple regression analysis was applied by the researcher to analyze the data in accordance with the objectives of the study and the variables involved.
 Analysis was done with the help of SPSS-20 software and all formulas were inbuilt in it by default.

 Stepwise Multiple Regression Analysis